Somatosensory amplification: Causes

 Bodily sensations may be amplified by psychological stress or through the belief that one's bodily sensations are symptoms of illness (cognition), expecting oneself or others to be ill (context), being anxious or depressed, for example (mood), or paying attention to the sensations (attention).
 Some individuals may "amplify all forms of distress."

 According to a study, high SSAS scores are predicted by depression and disease phobia in patients with panic disorder and by bodily preoccupation and health habits in patients with hypochondriasis.

 SSA may be acquired in childhood following adverse experiences or it may be an innate trait.
 From an individual perspective, an unstable attachment style or early adverse experiences may enhance an infant's threat-detection mechanism, this then becoming internalised despite losing its adaptive value.
 From an evolutionary perspective, SSA may help in assessing risk and taking the appropriate action in a demanding situation, suggesting that SSA might not be maladaptive.

-SSA and other conditions
+Associated conditions

 SSA is related to many features of diseases.
 SSA is associated with hypochondriasis, alexithymia, and somatic symptoms.
 Alexithymia, characterised by difficulty with introspection, was measured by the Toronto Alexithymia Scale (TAS), a self-report scale, so the result may be less reliable.
 SSA, neuroticism, and negative affectivity (the latter two being risk factors of psychopathology) are related, potentially linking SSA with psychopathology.
 SSA is linked to anxiety and depression, as well as idiopathic environmental intolerances (IEI), expectations and intensity of symptoms, side effects, and modern health worries (MHWs).